EspressoSystems/espresso-sequencer/contracts/script/README.md

    --broadcast
 ```

-#### Without OpenZeppelin Defender and with a ledger hardware wallet
+#### Without OpenZeppelin Defender and with a Ledger Hardware Wallet

 - set the `DEPLOYER_HARDWARE_WALLET_ADDRESS` in `.env.contracts`